 Ale lamb bolognese is so incredibly satisfying to cook a while it’s pouring outside!
-Especially when you have a few more bottles of the same ale to drink while cooking and eating.
+Especially when you have a few more bottles of the same ale to drink while cooking.

 This is a flavor loaded ground lamb sauce with dark ale which cooks low and slow while the two main ingredients literally imbibe each other.
-Our beer of choice is 90 Shilling – one of Odell Brewing Co.’s flagship ale for almost a gazillion years.
+Our beer of choice is 90 Shilling – one of Odell Brewing Co.’s flagship ales.
 Everyone around here knows 90 Shilling and they also know that in reality it doesn’t look red like in the picture on the brewery’s site:).
 It is a beautiful dark amber color, it is fragrant, it is sweet and toasty, and it is medium bodied and crisp.
 As in you can have a few if you had to, without any effort.

 90 Shilling is a lighter version of traditional Scottish ales (ahem, do you see why we picked it on a rainy, foggy day?) and it never disappoints.
-As a recipe ingredient it is perfect to use with a variety of foods – most recently I braised baby bok choy with it, sooo good, I will post the recipe soon.
+As a recipe ingredient it is perfect to use with a variety of foods.